yyq83/DR-method-evaluation/README.md

 ~~~~
 cd Snakemake
 ~~~~
-If you only want to get the prediction results and scalability (time and memory peak consumption) of the method on the specified dataset, run the command:
+If you only want to get the prediction results and scalability (time and memory peak consumption) of the method on the specified dataset, run the command(rule run_method_pre):
 ~~~~
 snakemake -j 1 {outdir}/{method}_{dataset}.csv
 ~~~~